 Mr Asad, while talking to CarSpiritPK said that he has been a loyal Honda customer for more than 15 years.
 During this period he has bought quite a few brand new local assembled Honda vehicles, however his recent experience with the BR-V as well as the 2017 model 10th generation Honda Civic has been disappointing.
 He has faced crucial issues with the new Civic which in fact needs another article to be covered.

-In a nutshell, the quality of Honda Atlas, which was once known for the superior quality among locally assembled options, has gone down the drain.
+In a nutshell, the quality of Honda Atlas, which was once known to be superior among local assembled options, has gone down the drain.
 The company seriously needs to address the issues and adhere to providing good customer service to its loyal customers before its too late.

 The government needs to formulate a thorough policy to protect the consumer interests in Pakistan.
 The Auto Policy, in addition to attracting more companies, should also focus on encouraging competition, implement a price control mechanism, define minimum safety requirements, define fuel consumption and emission standards, phasing out obsolete vehicles, monitoring fuel quality and vehicle assembling standards, conduct crash tests and implement vehicle recalls.